-- Homework is a complimentary part of the curriculum and is planned and prepared alongside class based programmes of learning. - It will be appropriate to the age, ability and circumstances of the pupils, taking into account Special Educational Needs.
-Some homework activities will be differentiated. - A range of tasks will be set that are purposeful, enjoyable and varied to ensure a balance of activities. - Homework may not be set every evening.
+- Home learning is a complimentary part of the curriculum and is planned and prepared alongside class-based programmes of learning. - It will be appropriate to the age, ability and circumstances of the pupils, taking into account Special Educational Needs. - A range of tasks will be set that are purposeful, enjoyable and varied to ensure a balance of activities. - Home learning will be set on a weekly basis.
 Some tasks, especially in Key Stage 2, may be cumulative and spread out.